yawsamcode/codebrainery/README.md

 # codebrainery
-This is a website i created aside my portfolio website.
+This is the first website i created aside my portfolio website.
+This website was designed to teach programming to students.